Pros and Cons of Short-Term Leases

 There are several benefits of signing a short term lease agreement.

-- Flexible Move-Out – The main reason a tenant signs a short-term lease is to have the flexibility of moving out quickly.
-As long as the tenant gives the landlord the proper notice of their intent to vacate the unit, he or she can move out in as little 30 days.
+- Flexible Move-Out – The main reason a tenant signs a short-term lease is to have the flexibility of moving out quickly, as long as the tenant gives the landlord the proper notice of their intent to vacate the unit.

 - Increase Rent – Since the rent amount is only fixed for the term of a lease, a landlord has the ability to increase the rent every time the lease renews.
-The landlord must still give proper notice to increase the rent, which will differ depending on state laws, but is usually between 30 and 45 days.
+The landlord must still give proper notice to increase the rent, which will differ depending on state, municipal, and city laws.
+For example, in Seattle, the landlord must give 30 days advance written notice for month-to-month increases under 10%; but in Hawaii, it’s 45 days written notice regardless of the amount.

 - Change Terms – Short-term leases also give the ability to quickly change other terms of the lease.
 If the landlord wants to update the pet policy, security deposit terms, or move out inspection requirements, these can easily be changed by signing a new lease with the tenant.